juanf-0gravity/SUDOKU/README.md

 # Sudoku Snap

-A desktop app that extracts a 9x9 number grid from a photo and solves it with computer vision and ML.
+A small desktop app that reads a Sudoku from a photo and solves it.
+It uses OpenCV for image processing and a simple ML model for digit recognition.

 ## Quick start

-1. Install Python 3.8+ from the official site.
+1. Install Python 3.8+.
-2. (Recommended) create and activate a virtual environment.
+2. (Optional) create and activate a virtual environment.
 3. Install dependencies:
    ```bash
    pip install -r requirements.txt